 Charnwood Discovery can facilitate the shipment of compounds in the required assay format for screening, enabling rapid progression from hit identification to hit optimization.

-While commercial libraries offer many advantages, they may not cover all chemical space or specific requirements of a particular research project.
-In some cases they need to be complemented with custom-made or in-house libraries to address specific needs or focus areas.
+Although commercial libraries offer numerous advantages, they may not encompass the entire chemical space or address the specific requirements of a particular research project.
+Complementing them with custom-made or in-house libraries becomes necessary in some cases to target specific needs or focus areas.

-Custom-made chemical libraries refer to collections of compounds that are designed and synthesized specifically for a particular research project or drug discovery effort.
-These libraries are tailored to meet the specific requirements and goals of the project, and they are not commercially available off-the-shelf.
-They can range from a few dozen to thousands of compounds.
-The diversity of the library may be focused on specific functional groups of interest or targeted to explore a broader range of chemical space.
+Custom-made chemical libraries represent collections of compounds designed and synthesized explicitly for a particular research project or drug discovery effort.
+These libraries tailor themselves to meet the project’s specific requirements and goals, and they are not available commercially off-the-shelf.
+The range can vary from a few dozen to thousands of compounds.
+The library’s diversity may focus on specific functional groups of interest or aim to explore a broader range of chemical space.

-Custom-made libraries undergo quality control measures, including compound purity assessment, characterization, and confirmation of structural integrity.
-Analytical techniques such as Nuclear Magnetic Resonance (NMR), mass spectrometry, and High-Performance Liquid Chromatography (HPLC) are commonly employed to ensure the quality of the compounds.
+Quality control measures are applied to custom-made libraries, encompassing compound purity assessment, characterization, and confirmation of structural integrity.
+Analytical techniques such as Nuclear Magnetic Resonance (NMR), mass spectrometry, and High-Performance Liquid Chromatography (HPLC) commonly ensure the compounds’ quality.

 Ultra Large Chemical Space